DPlayer234/lovedebugger/README.md

 # LöveDebugger

-(Not so) simple debugging tool for [Löve](https://www.love2d.org/), currently for Löve version 11.0 (for older version, please check older releases).
+(Not so) simple debugging tool for [Löve](https://www.love2d.org/), currently for Löve version 11.0 or newer (for older version, please check older releases).

 Download/Clone the repository and include the 'debugger' folder in your Lua path or game directory (I suggest against leaving debug code in releases).